 Hotel Les Deux Gares

-Hotel Les Deux Gares, a new thirty-three bedroom hotel in the 10th arrondissement of Paris, will open in mid-September 2020, with interior design and art direction by Luke.
+Hotel Les Deux Gares, a new thirty-three bedroom hotel in the 10th arrondissement of Paris, opened in October 2020 with interior design and art direction by Luke.

 Photography by Benoit Linero